carmenk321publishing/PublishingPortfolio/README.md

 [README.md](https://github.com/user-attachments/files/32447682/README.md)
 # Publishing Portfolio

 A collection of original ELT (English Language Teaching) materials designed for publishers, editors, and course teams.
-Each sample case study moves from a short needs analysis through drafting and review to a finished, classroom-ready document — student worksheet, teacher notes, and answer key where relevant.
+Each sample case study moves from a short needs analysis through drafting and review to a finished, classroom-ready document, including student worksheet, teacher notes, and answer keys where relevant.

 ## What's inside

-- `index.html` — Home page with product placards, each linking to a full sample PDF
+Home page with product placards, each linking to a full sample PDF Downloadable worksheet/product samples
+Additional site/product samples
-- `about.html` — Background and professional summary
+Background and professional summary
-- `sample-websites.html` — Additional site/product samples
-- `styles.css` — Shared stylesheet ("Light Mystic Blue" theme)
-- `sample-product-*.pdf` — Downloadable worksheet/product samples

 ## Status